DevCycleHQ/android-client-sdk/README.md

 ### Initializing the SDK

-Using the builder patter we can initialize the DevCycle SDK by providing the `applicationContext`, DVCUser, and DevCycle mobile environment key:
+Using the builder pattern we can initialize the DevCycle SDK by providing the `applicationContext`, DVCUser, and DevCycle mobile environment key:

 ```kotlin